 1. Qualification Confirmation

-We will require you to come to your interview with ORIGINALS of the following qualifications:
+We will require you to come to your interview with ORIGINALS of the following qualifications if they are available:

 Degree certificate (if qualified, otherwise proof will form part of any Conditional Offer if appropriate)